 Even if there is no downed line, the electrical company may still be found negligent for stray voltage or arcing electricity that causes injury.
 Once again, recovery will depend on whether the utility company took reasonable care to prevent an injury it could have reasonably predicted.

 Sometimes the hardest part of an electrocution case is proving who was at fault for the injury.
 Lawyers for utility companies will often say that the victim caused the injury himself or herself.
 They may claim that the person should have taken more care trimming trees near the lines, or should have known to stay away from the downed line.
 When that’s the case, the family’s recovery could be substantially reduced based on the victim’s “comparative negligence.”

 Electrocution cases can be very complex.
 Don’t trust just any lawyer to protect your family’s interests.
-The electrocution accident lawyers at Christensen Law know what it takes to win an electrocution lawsuit.
+The Michigan electrocution accident lawyer at Christensen Law know what it takes to win an electrocution lawsuit.
 Contact Christensen Law today to schedule a consultation.